Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

   <img src="./Archive/images/3.%20Readme_images/image05.png" alt="Image 5" width="75%">
 </p>

-<p align="center">Figure 5.
-Schematic of the phase mismatch due to temprature gradient within the crystal.
+<p align="center"> <strong>Figure 5.</strong> Schematic of the phase mismatch due to temprature gradient within the crystal.
 In different crystals the wavefronts may be convex or concave.
 This figure shows a concave wavefront.</p>

 Phase is a function of temperature and it is clear that due to the presence of the phase difference in the field equations, this quantity is very effective in determining the efficiency of the SHG.
 In this way, heat and electromagnetic waves are related indirectly.
 The below formula is the correlation between phase ($φ$) and temperature ($T$):